 Maggie relocated to Raleigh with her husband and daughter from the Chicago area.
 She is originally from Kansas and has been living in many parts of the US due to her husband's career as a professional soccer player.
 Maggie received her Masters in Occupational Therapy in May 2013 from the University of Kansas Medical Center.
 She has experience in a variety of settings working with adults and children across the lifespan.
 Through her experiences, she has developed a love for working with children focusing on learning through play in early intervention, home based, and clinic based environments.
 Her areas of expertise include sensory related concerns, motor development, and supporting independence with a focus on self care.
 Maggie is passionate about supporting the unique strengths of each individual child while working toward family goals.

-Kayla Rhodes, CCC/SLP
+Kayla Ruby, CCC/SLP